Volunteer with the Tikkun Olam Council and Change Lives

 - Prepare food once a month at Temple Shalom for clients of The Bridge, a homeless shelter in Dallas

-- First Tuesday of the month, serve lunch at The Bridge
+- First Tuesday of the month at Noon, serve lunch at The Bridge

 - Donate toiletries to The Bridge

 - Holiday Box for the Homeless Project in November/December, providing shoeboxes of necessities to the clients of the Bridge during the holiday season

 DAI is an inter-congregational group of concerned citizens who meets about local issues of importance to their congregational membership, such as health care access and education funding, and acts together to create change for those who might not otherwise be represented in the government or other forums.

 The period of time following the loss of a beloved spouse or partner is often overwhelmingly lonely and confusing.
 Caring Conversations, a grief support group, is an opportunity to gather and share experiences and comfort.
 If you or someone you know is interested in joining with us, please contact us for more information.